Basic Views on Corporate Governance, Capital Structure, Corporate Profile and Other Basic Information

 In principle, our company will reduce cross-shareholdings and will not acquire new shares from other companies.
 We will not accept any cross-shareholding requests for the sake of retaining loyal shareholders.
 However, as an exception, we may hold such shares if we decide that the action would improve our mid to long-term corporate value by increasing the number of business transactions, expanding our business scope, strengthening our relationship with business partners and promoting cooperative collaborations.

-We conducted the above review at the board meeting held in February 2023 for the listed policy shares held by NX Group the entire company, and the result was as follows:
+The above evaluation was conducted at our Board of Directors meeting held in February 2025 for the listed cross shareholdings held by the entire NX Group, and the results were as follows:

 Our company will have regular meetings with the issuing companies of the shares and check our agreed upon standpoint concerning these shares.
 However, if we see a rapid deterioration in an issuing company’s business performance or a sign of a weakening in our business relationship with a company, we will set up a meeting as soon as possible and utilize the results when deciding whether or not to approve actions.

-When a board director engages in competing transactions, transactions between a board director and our company or transactions involving any conflict of interest, the director must seek approval at a meeting of directors including independent outside officers.
-We conduct an investigation each year to see if any of our board directors, corporate officers or A & S Board Members engage in transactions with our company or a consolidated subsidiary.
+We conduct an investigation each year to see if any of our directors or executive officers engage in transactions with our company or a consolidated subsidiary.
 We disclose the results in our annual securities report in accordance with regulations including the “Accounting Standards for Related Party Disclosures.”
-Currently, there is no such transaction in existence.

 (ⅰ) Ensuring diversity

-With respect to ensuring diversity in the workforce, which forms the basis of diversity management, we will work to put them into practice, based on NX Group “Basic Policy on Diversity Promotion”.
+With respect to ensuring diversity in the workforce, which forms the basis of diversity management, we are working to put them into practice, based on NX GROUP “Basic Policy on Diversity Promotion.”

 【NX Group “Basic Policy on Diversity Promotion”】